matdombrock/tacklebox.fish/llm/README.md

 ```

 ### Commands
-- `com` - A simple one-time completion
+- `com ` - A simple one-time completion
-- `cmd` - Describe a unix command and the LLM will respond with a command example
+- `cmd ` - Describe a unix command and the LLM will respond with a command example
+- `chat` - Enter a chat with the LLM

 > [!TIP]
 > You will need to wrap your prompt in parenthesis if it contains reserved characters like (`?`).